Julia M. Riordan-Goncalves, Ph.D.

 Ph.D., University of North Carolina at Chapel Hill

-- Spanish novel of the Twentieth and Twenty-First Centuries
+- Spanish novel of the 20th and 21st Centuries

 - Sociological and Psychological theories and the novel